cchitsiang/awesome-stars/topics.md

 - [apitable/apitable](https://github.com/apitable/apitable) - 🚀🎉📚 APITable, an API-oriented low-code platform for building collaborative apps and better than all other Airtable open-source alternatives.
 - [openblocks-dev/openblocks](https://github.com/openblocks-dev/openblocks) - 🔥 🔥 🔥 The Open Source Retool Alternative
 - [automatisch/automatisch](https://github.com/automatisch/automatisch) - The open source Zapier alternative.
 Build workflow automation without spending time and money.
-- [kestra-io/kestra](https://github.com/kestra-io/kestra) - Orchestration and automation platform to execute millions of scheduled and event-driven workflows declaratively in code and from the UI
+- [kestra-io/kestra](https://github.com/kestra-io/kestra) - :zap: Workflow Automation Platform.
+Orchestrate & Schedule code in any language, run anywhere, 500+ plugins.
+Alternative to Zapier, Rundeck, Camunda, Airflow...
 - [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
 AppFlowy is an AI collaborative workspace where you achieve more without losing control of your data.
 The best open source alternative to Notion.
 - [obsei/obsei](https://github.com/obsei/obsei) - Obsei is a low code AI powered automation tool.
 It can be used in various business flows like social listening, AI based alerting, brand image analysis, comparative study and more .
 - [prest/prest](https://github.com/prest/prest) - PostgreSQL ➕ REST, low-code, simplify and accelerate development, ⚡ instant, realtime, high-performance on any Postgres application, existing or new